douglastome/msc2018continual-learning/README.md

-# A Broad and Deep Analysis of Elastic Weight Consolidation in Large Convolutional Neural Networks
+# Continual Learning Case Study: Elastic Weight Consolidation (EWC) in VGGish

 This repository contains the code used to perform the experiments outlined in the final project of my MSc Computing Science.